 1) Regular Inspection of Kitchen Areas, Dining Areas, and Restrooms

 It is a stated fact that every customer would want to trust a restaurant that follows the hygiene rules and has been successful in passing health and sanitation standards.
 You should always have a sufficient stock of cleaning supplies which will ensure that the restaurant is kept clean all the time and the hygiene standards in the restaurant are met.
-There should be regular inspection of the kitchen areas, eating and dining areas, restrooms by the managers so that they are successful in meeting health and hygiene requirements that have been set forth by Food Safety and Standards Authority of India (FSSAI).
-The kitchen area must be properly cleaned to ensure safe food preparation and hygienic handling.
+There should be regular inspection of the kitchen areas, eating and dining areas, restrooms by the managers so that they are successful in achieving health and hygiene requirements that have been set forth by Food Safety and Standards Authority of India (FSSAI).
+Always remember that FSSAI does shut down restaurants that operate without the said license or if the restaurants do not operate as per the FSSAI standards.
+The kitchen area must be adequately cleaned to ensure safe food preparation and hygienic handling.
 Eating, drinking, and smoking must also be prohibited in the kitchen and the areas around to maintain restaurant hygiene.

 - All the surfaces that come in direct contact with food shall be cleaned after every task with clean towels that have not been used anywhere else.